okjuan/muze/README.md

 ## Overview
-This is an app for discovering and listening to music:
+The [Muze Player](http://muze-player.herokuapp.com/) is an app for discovering and listening to music.
+This is its source code repo.

 > Play No One by Alicia Keys